Cigars and Spirits: A Winter Pairing Guide

 The pairing of tobacco and alcohol is not a new phenomenon, but the recent proliferation of craft beverage culture in the United States and other developed countries has led to a sharply increased demand for curated cocktail pairings.

 This is because the flavor and aroma compounds present in food and drink can interact with one another to create new expressions that would be otherwise inaccessible if each item was enjoyed separately.
-The rich, flavorful complexities of the tobacco plant make cigars and spirits a natural choice for cocktail pairings.
+The rich, flavorful complexities of the tobacco plant make pairing cigars with spirits a natural choice for cocktail pairings.

 No matter how you arrive at your decision, there is one rule that stands out above all others.
 Enjoy yourself.
 Pairings don’t have to make sense if they make you happy.
 As any regular reader of ours will tell you, if you aren’t enjoying your smoke, you’re doing it wrong.